 Nature or Type of Gift or Hospitality

 Name and Address of person or organisation providing gifts or hospitality (If an organisation, give name of employee or representative providing the gift or hospitality)

 Date when gift or hospitality was provided.

 Place or venue where hospitality took place.

 Reason for provision of gift/hospitality or occasion/function which caused it to be provided.

-Conduct and could result in a written alleg nvestigation by an Ethical Standards Offic ought to be given in this Notice is a breach of the Code of gation being made to the Standards Board for England and an cer following sanctions could be imposed upon me in accordance of the Local Government Act 2000 or I may be subject to the 79 of the Local Government Act 2000.
+I recognise that to omit information which ought to be given in this Notice is a breach of the Code of Conduct and could result in a written allegation being made to the Standards Board for England and an investigation by an Ethical Standards Officer following sanctions could be imposed upon me in accordance with Regulations made under Section 66 of the Local Government Act 2000 or I may be subject to the decision of a case Tribunal under Section 79 of the Local Government Act 2000.

 Signed : RECEIVED

 Date: Signed:

 Proper Officer of Canvey Island Town Council

-Data
+Date: